 Even after the initial case, the court retains jurisdiction to modify matters related to child custody.
 The court where an order was entered regarding child custody maintains "continuing exclusive jurisdiction" to modify court orders.
 If a child and both parents have moved to a new state, it may be possible to transfer jurisdiction to a different state.

 If you believe a prior order needs to be modified, a motion will need to be filed with the court.
 This motion will describe the change in circumstances that have occurred since the prior order was entered that establish why the order is no longer appropriate.

-Do you have questions about child custody issues case in Kansas or Missouri?
+Do you have questions about child custody issues case in Overland Park, Kansas or the surrounding areas including Missouri?
 Contact Rundberg Law, LLC for a consultation.